paulinaturner/Paulinaturner/README.md

   - University of Notre Dame
   - Pursuing BBA, Majoring in Marketing.
 Minoring in CDT & Collaborative Innovation (Design).

+## Current Projects
+  - Learning to use Python to build webpages and apps.

+## Goals
+  - Improve my debugging skills and increase my fluency in Python.

 ## Contact
 - Reach me: LinkedIn: www.linkedin.com/in/paulina-turner-castelo